Imitation Aurei, Siliquae, and Solidi

 18 mm.
 5:30.
 3.55 grams.
 (Extremely light for an aureus.)

 MAXIMIA-NVS PF AVG, laureate head right

 /CONCORDIA AVGG ET CAESS NNNN, Concordia seated left, holding out patera, with double cornucopia in left, AQ in exergue

 Ref: RIC VI Aquileia 2b "R3", which should be c.
 5.3 grams.
 Although the style is excellent, it is hard to imagine this fooling anyone because gold is too valuable to accept without close scrutiny (either in ancient or modern times).
 Lead is dense, but not nearly as dense as gold, and this piece is simply too light in the hand.
-Click on the image for an enlargement and details of its edge.

 Silver was issued in numerous rare varieties, but played little role in the coinage of the fourth century until the large issues of siliquae under Constantinus II in the 340's.
 Silver-plated imitation siliquae are very rare.
 Perhaps this is because the coins are so thin that only a small amount of silver in the core could be replaced by copper and still maintain a deceptive and complete silver plating.
 The profit potential is much less than for the earlier, thicker, denarii.